ceejbot/galls-law/slides.md

 ---

+# [fit] Let's cheat.

+^ I promised you we'd be cheating.
+You can't break the law, no matter how tempted you are to argue with it.
+You have to write simple working systems first.

+---

 # [fit] Q: How do you cheat?

 ^ There are a lot of options here.
 I'm going to tell you the one npm took, because it's a networked service.
 If you're writing web services, this might work for you.